-Far too often B2B marketers think they can just log into LinkedIn, blast out a few posts, send a few messages, and make sales just like that.
+Far too often B2B marketers think they can just log into LinkedIn, blast out a few posts, send a few messages, and make sales just like that, without having any idea who their target audience is.

 Let’s be very clear here…